UTHealth Expert List

 Shervin Assassi, M.D.

-- Associate professor of rheumatology at the UTHealth Medical School
+- Associate Professor of Rheumatology at McGovern Medical School at UTHealth

 Shervin Assassi, M.D., is available to discuss the genetic and clinical risk factors for various complications of scleroderma, specifically pulmonary fibrosis.
 He is also able to discuss the clinical and genetic factors behind occurrence of ankylosing spondylitis and spondyloarthritis in families.